New MOOC: Mining for development - The taxation linkage

 In 2014 Wits University became the first African University to partner with edX, the online learning destination founded by MIT and Harvard to offer massive open online courses (MOOCs) to a global learning audience.

-To date more than 70 000 students have enrolled on the WitsX platform that has 11 courses on offer.
-A 12th course will be added in December 2019, and three more are in development.
+As of July 2020 more than 130 000 course participants have enrolled on the WitsX platform that has 13 courses on offer.